I, Daniel Blake: Plot

 Daniel Blake, a widowed 59-year-old joiner from Newcastle, has had a heart attack.
 Though his doctor has not allowed him to return to work, he is deemed fit to do so after a Work Capability Assessment and is denied Employment and Support Allowance.
 Daniel is frustrated to learn that his doctor was not contacted about this decision and thus applies for an appeal, a process Daniel finds difficult because he must complete forms online and is not computer literate.

 Daniel befriends Katie Morgan, a single mother, after she is sanctioned for arriving late to her Jobcentre appointment.
-Katie and her children have just moved to Newcastle from a homeless shelter in London, as there is no affordable accommodation in London.
+Katie and her children have just moved to Newcastle from a homeless shelter in London, as there is no affordable accommodation.
 Daniel helps the family by repairing objects, teaching them how to heat rooms without electricity, and crafting wooden toys for the children.

 During a food bank visit, Katie breaks down crying, having become overwhelmed by hunger due to feeding her children instead of herself.
 After she is caught shoplifting at a supermarket, a security guard secretly offers Katie work as a prostitute.
 Daniel surprises her at the brothel where she goes to work and begs her to give up the job, but Katie tearfully insists she has no other way to feed her children.

 As a condition for receiving Jobseeker's Allowance, Daniel must keep looking for work.
 He refuses a job at a garden centre because his doctor will not allow him to work yet.
-When his work coach tells him he must work harder to find a job or be sanctioned, Daniel spraypaints "I, Daniel Blake, demand my appeal date before I starve" on the side of the building.
+When his work coach tells him he must work harder to find a job or be sanctioned, Daniel spray paints "I, Daniel Blake, demand my appeal date before I starve" on the side of the building.
 Daniel earns the support of bystanders, including other people claiming benefits, but is arrested and cautioned by the police.

 Daniel sells most of his belongings and becomes a recluse but is pulled out of his depression by Katie's daughter, Daisy, who brings him a homemade meal to repay Daniel for his kindness.
 On the day of Daniel's appeal, Katie accompanies him to the tribunal, where a welfare adviser tells Daniel that his case looks promising.
 Upon seeing the judge and doctor who will decide his fate, Daniel becomes anxious and excuses himself to use the toilet, where he suffers another heart attack and dies.

-Later, Katie reads an eulogy at his public health funeral, including a speech he had intended to read at his appeal.
+Later, Katie reads a eulogy at his public health funeral, including a speech he had intended to read at his appeal.
 The speech describes his feelings about how the welfare system failed him, and states, "I am not a blip on a computer screen or a national insurance number, I am a man."